Mena-E/ft-airbnb-34/README.md

-AirBnB dataset is being utilised to perform prediction on best estimate for daily rental price on AirBnB.
+AirBnB dataset is being utilised to generate best estimate prediction for daily rental price on AirBnB.

-It is a regression problem.

-The model training is in the assets.
+The model is trained on Random Forest Regressor.

 A dash app has been made and hosted on heroku.

-The process and the prediction can be checked at [AirBnB Predictions](http://ftairbnb34.herokuapp.com)
+The process and the predictions can be checked at [AirBnB Predictions](http://ftairbnb34.herokuapp.com)